DSML-Research-Group/pandas-style-guide/README.md

 df.column
 ```

-When selecting a column in a dataframe users should use dictionary like selection e.g. `df['column']` and not property selection e.g. `df.column`.
+When selecting a column in a dataframe, users should use dictionary like selection e.g. `df['column']` and not property selection e.g. `df.column`.

 Why:
 * It makes it more explict to the user that you are accessing a column and not a standard property or method